vpopovec/web-bazos-reuploader/README.md

 3. Reuploader uploads all downloaded ads to bazos

 ## Implementation details
-Instead of using a database to store information I opted for files.
-The reason behind that is that I have to store pictures which would probably make the database large.
+Instead of using a database to store downloaded ads I opted for files, the reason is that I still need to implement a way to either match ads or fix picture reuploading process, because after 5-6 reuploads pictures get pixelated.
 ### Session
 I use requests session to preserve cookies after a request.
 In addition to that I store the session cookies in a binary file so that next time the client uses this app, they don't have to authorize anymore.
 ### Ad password
 I have noticed that bazos platform doesn't really care about the ad password (even though they demand it for upload/delete/modify operations).
 All authorization is handled via "bkod" ("bcode" in english) cookie, which is granted after autorizing session via SMS code.

 ## Project design
-First I was considering using PWA for this project, since I've already built a working backend for reuploading bazos ads.
-I ran into some issue, I wasn't familiar with typescript so I decided to use flask.
-I designed the frontend via flask (using finance as a template) and backend is running purely python with synchronous and asynchronous requests.
+I designed the frontend in flask and backend is running purely python with synchronous and asynchronous requests.

 ## Bugs
-I *struggled* with this project.
+I *struggled* a little with this project.
 My most frustrating bug to date was mixing up "sms-code" for "sms-confirm".
 I got unexpected behavior, I scanned the whole code, tested it on CLI version just to find a typo.
-However, I did learn during that time that flask operates on threads and I need to save my requests session inside a file when redirecting.

 ## Motivation
-We decided to move out from a rented house but we had bought all the furniture to furnish the house, including appliances!
+We decided to move out from a rented house, but we had bought all the furniture to furnish the house, including appliances!
 With dozens of pieces of furniture which we needed to sell, I decided to program a tool for reuploading all the adverts on an advertising platform, because after a few days our furniture gut pushed into the far back in a search.
 Thanks to this tool our ads gained exposure and we were able to sell almost everything.